Cusco: Inca period

+3D reconstruction of Cusco during the early Inca period.

 Cusco was long an important center of indigenous people.
 It was the capital of the Inca Empire (13th century – 1532).
 Many believe that the city was planned as an effigy in the shape of a puma, a sacred animal.
 How Cusco was specifically built, or how its large stones were quarried and transported to the site remain undetermined.
 Under the Inca, the city had two sectors: the hurin and hanan.
 Each was divided to encompass two of the four provinces, Chinchasuyu (NW), Antisuyu (NE), Kuntisuyu (SW) and Qullasuyu (SE).
 A road led from each quarter to the corresponding quarter of the empire.

 Each local leader was required to build a house in the city and live part of the year in Cusco, restricted to the quarter that corresponded to the quarter in which he held territory.
 After the rule of Pachacuti, when an Inca died, his title went to one son and his property was given to a corporation controlled by his other relatives (split inheritance).
 Each title holder had to build a new house and add new lands to the empire in order to own land for his family to keep after his death.

 According to Inca legend, the city was rebuilt by Sapa Inca Pachacuti, the man who transformed the Kingdom of Cusco from a sleepy city-state into the vast empire of Tawantinsuyu.
 Archeological evidence, however, points to a slower, more organic growth of the city beginning before Pachacuti.
 The city was constructed according to a definite plan in which two rivers were channeled around the city.
 Archeologists have suggested that this city plan was replicated at other sites.

 The city fell to the sphere of Huáscar during the Inca Civil War after the death of Huayna Capac in 1528.
 It was captured by the generals of Atahualpa in April 1532 in the Battle of Quipaipan.
 Nineteen months later, Spanish explorers invaded the city after kidnapping and murdering Atahualpa (see Battle of Cuzco), and gained control.